RLE-Foundation/rllte/docs/tutorials/mt/irs.md

 # Intrinsic Reward Shaping for Enhancing Exploration

 Since **RLLTE** decouples RL algorithms into minimum primitives from the perspective of exploitation and exploration, intrinsic reward shaping is supported by default.
-Due to the large differences in the calculation of different intrinsic reward methods, rllte has the following rules:
+Due to the large differences in the calculation of different intrinsic reward methods, **RLLTE** has the following rules:

 1. The environments are assumed to be ***vectorized***;
 2. The ***compute_irs*** function of each intrinsic reward module has a mandatory argument ***samples***, which is a dict like: